tprasadtp/protonvpn-docker/README.md

 ## Installation

+- You can install DEB or RPM packages from releases.

-You can simply drop the script in to any location in your `$PATH`.
+- Alternatively, You can simply drop the script in to any location in your `$PATH`.

     - Download the script
         ```bash
         sudo curl -sSfL -o /usr/local/bin/protonwire https://github.com/tprasadtp/protonwire/releases/latest/download/protonwire
         ```

     - Ensure that script is executable
         ```bash
         sudo chmod 755 /usr/local/bin/protonwire
         ```

-- Alternatively, you can install DEB or RPM packages from releases.
 - Alternatively, you can clone this repository and run `sudo make install`

 ## Usage